|

 sometimes you feel the need to encrypt your messages or files.

-share a 'public key' to anyone you like for encrypting stuff to send
+a 'public key' to anyone you like for encrypting stuff to send to you,

-to you, but to keep the key needed for decryption (the 'private key'
+but to keep the key needed for decryption (the 'private key' of 'secret'

-Privacy Guard), an openPGP form of PGP.
-This tool can encrypt using
+Guard), an openPGP form of PGP.
+This tool can encrypt using public key

-public key cryptography, and is available for all major platforms in a model
+cryptography, and is available for all major platforms in a model allowing free

-allowing free use even in commercial environments ("GnuPG is
+use even in commercial environments ("GnuPG is Free Software.
+It

 Note: the basic